cyberark/conjur-puppet/README.md

 ### Running the Server

+Make sure you have [conjurinc/possum-example](https://github.com/conjurinc/possum-example) image built and available locally.

-Run `./start.sh`, which:
+Then run `./start.sh`, which:

 * Builds all the necessary containers.
 * Starts the `conjur` server.
 * Loads policies into Conjur.
 * Populates the `prod/inventory-db/password` variable.
 * Creates a new Host Factory token for the `prod/inventory` layer and saves it to a file.
-* Launches all the Puppet server containers..
+* Launches all the Puppet server containers.

 ### Running the Client (Node)